Isuru936/E-Commerce-Site/README.md

 This project is still ongoing project. please feel free to view deplpoyed front end of the project <br />

+NEW UPDATES:<br />
+ADD FOOD TO MENU CRUD FUNCTIONALITIES HAVE BEEN IMPLEMENTED<br />

 [Visit Site Here](https://palerimo-pizza-place.vercel.app/)  <br />